holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

    WMI core components are present by default in all Windows OS versions from Windows 2000 and after.
 Previous Windows releases can run WMI, but the components have to be installed.

-   Windows Server 2008 included the minimalistic Server Core, smaller codebase, no GUI (less attack surface).
+   Windows Server 2008 included the minimalistic Server Core, smaller codebase, and no GUI (less attack surface).

    Windows Server 2012 added the ability to switch between GUI and Server Core.

    Windows Server 2016 added Nano Server to the mix of options.
-Nano Server has what they call a minimal footprint and is headless.
+Nano Server has what is referred to as a minimal footprint, and is headless.
 It excludes the local GUI, and all management is carried out via WMI, PowerShell, and Remote Server Management Tools (a collection of web-based GUI and command line tools).
 In Technical Preview 5 (2016-04-17), the ability to manage locally using PowerShell was added.
-So we see the continued commitment to support these tools going forward, so they will continue to be excellent attack vectors and play an important part in the attackers toolbox and attack surface.
+As such, we see the continued commitment to support these tools going forward, they will continue to be excellent attack vectors and play an important part in the attackers toolbox and attack surface.

    [WMI Providers](https://msdn.microsoft.com/en-us/library/aa394570(v=vs.85).aspx) provide interfaces for configuring and monitoring Windows services, along with programming interfaces for consumption via custom built tools.

    WMI needs to be accessible for remote access, of which there are step(s) to make sure this is the case.
-These step(s), vary depending according to the specific Windows release and other configurations.
+These step(s) vary according to the specific Windows release and other configurations.

-   Rather than relying on SMB via the psexec technique, starting a service on the target, the `wmi` module executes PowerShell on the target using the current user credentials or those that you supply, so this is still a PTH technique.
-We use the WMI Command-line (WMIC) to [start a Remote Procedure Call](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/post/windows/wmic.rb#L48) on TCP port 135 and an ephemeral port.
-Then create a [ReverseListenerComm](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/local/wmi.rb#L61) to tunnel traffic through that session.
+   Rather than relying on SMB via the psexec technique, starting a service on the target, the `wmi` module executes PowerShell on the target using the current user credentials, or those that you supply, therefore this is still a PTH technique.
+We use the WMI Command-line (WMIC) to [start a Remote Procedure Call](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/post/windows/wmic.rb#L48) on TCP port 135 and an ephemeral port, then create a [ReverseListenerComm](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/local/wmi.rb#L61) to tunnel traffic through that session.

 #### PowerShell {#vps-identify-risks-powershell}
 ![](images/ThreatTags/average-common-average-severe.png)

-[By default](https://blogs.msdn.microsoft.com/powershell/2008/10/28/powershell-will-be-installed-by-default-on-windows-server-08-r2-ws08r2-and-windows-7-w7/), PowerShell is installed on Windows Server 2008 R2 and Windows 7 onwards.
+[By default](https://blogs.msdn.microsoft.com/powershell/2008/10/28/powershell-will-be-installed-by-default-on-windows-server-08-r2-ws08r2-and-windows-7-w7/), PowerShell is installed on Windows Server 2008 R2 and Windows 7 onward.

-PowerShell "_is going to be on all boxes and it going provide access to everything on the box_" This is excellent news for penetration testers and other attackers!
+PowerShell "_is going to be on all boxes and it going provide access to everything on the box_".
+This is excellent news for penetration testers and other attackers!

 On Windows Server from PowerShell 4.0 onwards (Windows 8.1, Server 2012 R2), the default execution policy is RemoteSigned, but that is easily overridden in a script as you will see soon.
 We: